ahmadjaara/data-structures-and-algorithms/linklist/README.md

     method for searching for the K th  element in the linklist which k start from the tail of the linklist,
     input: k to determine the index for the node
     output: the data or value of the K node.
+- zipLists(self,l1,l2)
+    method to Zip two linked lists together into one so that the nodes alternate between the two lists

+    input :two link list

+    output :a zipped link list contain the two lists in a zipped sort

 ## white board